rosariopfernandes/resume/tips.md

 - Your CV should be usable both digitally and in-print, meaning I should be able to see the URLs on it when printed and be able to click on them when on a computer
-- Soft skills should be demostrated in the work experience description not as a list, that is for technical skills
+- Soft skills should be demonstrated in the work experience description not as a list, that is for technical skills
 - When adding any sort of graph make sure it is understandable.
 There are lots of people adding some sort of graph to measure their skills, that go "JavaScript 35%",